Can you tell me your theory about emotional affairs?

 So what’s my “theory” about emotional affairs?
 I think they are destabilizing to a marriage and disrespectful.
 I think even if they stop at “just” emotional, they can be a form of abuse.
 To keep you off-balance, to goad you into pick me dancing, and to endanger your sense of person safety.
 Do that shit long enough, it erodes your self-esteem, and he feels he can control you.
-All forms of abusive entitlement, IMO.
+That’s abuse.

-Cynical Chump Lady thinks 9 times out of 10, emotional affairs are what cheaters cop to when you haven’t caught them in a physical affair.
+Blog-weary Chump Lady (remember how many of these stories I read…) thinks 9 times out of 10, emotional affairs are what cheaters cop to when you haven’t caught them in a physical affair.
 Adults like to have sex.
 Most men do not invest themselves in another person they’re attracted to unless they want to fuck this person.
 They don’t hold hands and read Kirkegaard together.
 They don’t go to hotel rooms for Bible study.
 They aren’t swapping Grumpy Cat memes because they’re buddies — they’re doing the mating dance.

 Emotional affairs are courtship.
 Courting another person while married to you is either a deal breaker for you, or it isn’t.
 I have written elsewhere, that as unicorns and recovery go, I think emotional affairs might have a better chance of recovery because it hasn’t crossed the line of endangering your health, or risking pregnancy/paternity.
 But I think they’re damaging all the same, for the reasons I stated above.
 At the end of the day it is YOUR call what YOUR deal breakers are.

 The fact is, whatever he’s doing, he doesn’t appear one bit sorry about it.
 That’s your real problem, Toto.
-Time to trust that he sucks.
+Trust that he sucks.